Ouachita Parish High School: History

 Ouachita Parish High School, founded in 1894, holds the distinction of being the oldest school in northeast Louisiana.
 Over its long history, the school has occupied four different buildings, with the second location being registered on the National Register of Historic Places.

 The first Ouachita Parish High School was established in 1895 between St. John and South Grand Streets in downtown Monroe, near the Ouachita River.
 Later, a new three-story building was erected, which was constructed in stages between 1924 and 1937.
 In 1957, primary and middle school classes were relocated from the original 1890s building, which was subsequently used for storage before being demolished in the early 1960s to make way for Interstate Highway 20.

 The school's current location, at 681 LA-594, was completed in 1986 in Millhaven.
 The original building is now the Ouchita Grand Plaza, a senior housing complex.

 Athletics

+Ouachita Parish High School Lions basketball team playing Wossman High School at the Mad House Gymnasium during the 31st annual Don Redden Memorial Classic.

 Ouachita Parish High School's athletics teams compete in the LHSAA.
 The Lions participate in district 2-5A and Louisiana 5A.